raidionics/Raidionics-Slicer/README.md

 <details open>
 <summary>

-# Installation
+## Installation
 </summary>

-2.1 Download 3D Slicer for your running operating system at https://download.slicer.org/ (running on stable 5.2.1).
+The plugin has been tested with the stable release 5.2.1 of 3D Slicer.

-2.2 Download the Raidionics plugin code:
+* Download 3D Slicer for your running operating system from [here](https://download.slicer.org/).

-* release candidate with name Raidionics-Slicer on the right-hand panel (GitHub repo).
+* Download the plugin source code through one of:
-Or
+    ∘ Downloading stable release from [here](https://github.com/dbouget/Raidionics-Slicer/releases).
-* git clone --single-branch --branch master https://github.com/dbouget/Raidionics-Slicer.git /path/to/folder/.
+    ∘ Cloning current state: `git clone --single-branch --branch master https://github.com/dbouget/Raidionics-Slicer.git`

-2.3 Download and install Docker (see below).
+* Download and install Docker (see below).

-2.4 Load the plugin into 3D Slicer:
+* Load the plugin into 3D Slicer:
 	∘ All Modules > Extension Wizard.
 	∘ Developer Tools > Extension Wizard.
 	∘ Select Extension > point to the folder (second Raidionics) and add it to the path (tick the small box at the bottom).

-:warning: A restart of 3D Slicer is necessary after the initial launch with the plugin to have the proper Python environment.
+* Restart 3D Slicer to setup Python environment.

 </details>

 <details open>
 <summary>

-# How to cite </summary>
+## How to cite </summary>
 If you are using Raidionics-Slicer in your research, please use the following citation:

 ```